 - Create personal awareness on the the history of faith community nursing and it philosophy;

-- Integrate into faith community nursing practice the core concepts of spiritual formation, professionalism, shalom as health and wholeness, and community, incorporating culture and diversity.
+- Integrate a strong Biblical Christian world view of faith community nursing (FCN) practice the core concepts of spiritual formation, professionalism, shalom as health and wholeness, and community, incorporating culture and diversity;

 - Identify the dimensions, characteristics and interest of the community to be served.

 - Discuss skills in communicating, collaborating, documenting, assessing and accessing resources in FCN practice,